certego/BuffaLogs/docs/ingestion/splunk.md

 - **Data Pasting:**
-  When you paste data with this schema, Splunk automatically creates Table based values based on the nested structure.
+  When you paste data with this schema, Splunk intelligently parses the nested structure and automatically generates table-based values.

 > **Table view of Data:**
 > ![Screenshot of ingestion source table](https://github.com/user-attachments/assets/821ee11f-7e10-44d9-9baf-fd01a32826c5)